VitoXa/learn-microfrontends/readme.md

 ## Crazy shit -
 My implementation of rs-build - mf - react - ts does not work, but gemini managed to generate working solution.
 I have copied it`s approach amending rsbuild files and App.tsx, but it did not help.
 The only difference now is rsbuild version
+It fixed by usage bootstrap.tsx see - https://github.com/module-federation/core/discussions/1959